 So I have to warn you because if you don't like artichokes you might want to develop a taste for them.
 I mean after all The Fireman has.
 It only took him 20 years but the man is craving them and fortunately our little neighborhood market has had them on sale lately and I have been grabbing every time I run in there for just about anything.

-Tonight's artichokes are a take on an appetizer we had when we went out to eat at The Hitching Post and I must say that they are just inspired by.
+The Hitching Post and I must say that they are just inspired by.
 If you have eaten there then you understand.
 The food is on another level.
 Although, The Fireman did say these artichokes were pretty close.

-Wine & Butter Basted Artichokes
+Wine & Butter Basted Artichokes3 artichokes

 1 TB butter